Tazaf/ionicitude/README.md

 ![Callback Function](docs/callback-function.jpg)

 ### From: Ionic App, To: AR View
-If you want your Ionic App to trigger some behavior in the AR View, you can use `Ionicitude.callJavascript()` to do so.
+If you want your Ionic App to trigger some behavior in the AR View (send a bunch of data to be displayed, for example), you can use `Ionicitude.callJavascript()` to do so.

 **For now, this method is just a wrapper around the Wikitude's `callJavascript` function.**